History of Zionism (pre-1948): Biblical precedents

-The precedence for Jews to return to their ancestral homeland, motivated by strong divine intervention, first appears in the Torah, and thus later adopted in the Christian Old Testament.
-After Jacob and his sons had gone down to Egypt to escape a drought, they were enslaved and became a nation.
-Later, as commanded by God, Moses went before Pharaoh, demanded, "Let my people go!" and foretold severe consequences, if this was not done.
-Torah describes the story of the plagues and the Exodus from Egypt, which is estimated at about 1400 BCE, and the beginning of the journey of the Jewish People toward the Land of Israel.
-These are celebrated annually during Passover, and the Passover meal traditionally ends with the words "Next Year in Jerusalem."
+The concept of the "return" was a powerful symbol within religious Jewish belief, traditionally emphasizing that their return should be determined by Divine Providence rather than human action.
+This 'return to Zion' is commemorated particularly at prayers at the end of Passover and Yom Kippur by the phrasing "next year in Jerusalem".

-The theme of return to their traditional homeland came up again after the Babylonians conquered Judea in 587 BCE and the Judeans were exiled to Babylon.
-In the book of Psalms (Psalm 137), Jews lamented their exile while Prophets like Ezekiel foresaw their return.
+The theme of return to is also present in the Babylonian exile, after the Babylonians conquered the Kingdom of Judah in 587 BCE and the Judeans were exiled to Babylon.
+In the book of Psalms (Psalm 137), Jews lamented their exile while prophets like Ezekiel foresaw their return.
 The Bible recounts how, in 538 BCE Cyrus the Great of Persia conquered Babylon and issued a proclamation granting the people of Judah their freedom.
 50,000 Judeans, led by Zerubbabel returned.
-A second group of 5000, led by Ezra and Nehemiah, returned to Judea in 456 BCE.
+A second group of 5,000, led by Ezra and Nehemiah, returned to Judea in 456 BCE.

 Precursors

 The 613 Jewish revolt against Heraclius is considered the last serious Jewish attempt to gain autonomy in Palestine in antiquity.
 In 1160 David Alroy led a Jewish uprising in Upper Mesopotamia that aimed to reconquer the promised land.
 The Jewish expulsion from Spain led to some Jewish refugees fleeing to Ottoman Palestine.
-In 1564, Joseph Nasi, with the support of the sultan of the Ottoman Empire, attempted to create a Jewish province in the Galilee, but he died in 1579 and his plans weren't completed.
+In 1564, Joseph Nasi, with the support of the sultan of the Ottoman Empire, attempted to create a Jewish province in the Galilee, but he died in 1579 before his plans could be completed.
 However, the community in Safed continued as did small-scale aliyah into the 17th century.

 In 1648 Sabbatai Zevi (1626–1676) announced himself as the Messiah and gained many Jews to his side, forming a base in Salonika.
 He first tried to establish a settlement in Gaza, but moved later to Smyrna.
 After deposing the old rabbi Aaron Lapapa in the spring of 1666, the Jewish community of Avignon, France, prepared to emigrate to the new kingdom.

-At the beginning of the 19th century, the Perushim, disciples of the Vilna Gaon, left Lithuania to settle in Ottoman Palestine in anticipation of the return of the Messiah in 1840.
-A dispatch from the British Consulate in Jerusalem in 1839 reported that "the Jews of Algiers and its dependencies, are numerous in Palestine..."
-There was also significant migration from Central Asia (Bukharan Jews).
-In 1868 Judah ben Shalom led a large movement of Yemenite Jews to Palestine.

-Safed became an important center of Kabbalah.
-Jerusalem, Hebron, and Tiberias also had significant Jewish populations.